Expert’s Guide: Generative AI Prompts for Maximum Efficiency

 AI Prompts in Practice: Real-World Examples for Software Development

-Generative AI is applicable across many sectors, helping people become more efficient in their roles whether they’re working in a marketing team or healthcare.
+Generative AI is applicable across many sectors, helping people become more efficient in their roles whether they’re working in a digital marketing team or healthcare.

 But at HatchWorks, we’re especially honed in on how Generative AI can aid software developers.